ezgranet/queen-serv/README.md

 # queen-serv
- The  Queen's Funerary Order of Service, in LaTeX
+ The  Queen's Funerary Order of Service, in LaTeX.
+Requires Perpetua and a cut of Times New Roman.